 Certain early symptoms of Parkinson’s are easier for others to detect than for you.
 One of these symptoms is called “masking.”
 In the early stages of Parkinson’s, your body has difficulty performing automatic movements, including blinking and making facial expressions.
 Others may comment that you tend to look serious, depressed or angry because your facial expressions are fixed.
 Additionally, in conversation, others may notice that your speech is softer or more slurred, or that you speak in a monotone.
 These speech changes are linked to Parkinson’s disease.

-One of the best things you can do for yourself to help counteract the symptoms of Parkinson’s is to exercise.
+One of the best things you can do for yourself to help counteract the symptoms of Parkinson’s is to exercise and check your Leukopack Options – Bio Sharing.
 According to the National Parkinson Foundation, exercise can help minimize the tremors associated with Parkinson’s as well as improve motor coordination, balance and flexibility.

 Some studies even suggest that exercise helps to stop the spread of the disorder in the brain itself, although not conclusively.
 Your exercise program should include some combination of stretching, aerobic exercise and weightlifting.
-Talk about any potential exercise programs with your doctor or a physical therapist to make sure that your program challenges you enough to be effective without pushing you so far that you hurt yourself.
+Talk about any potential exercise programs with your doctor or consult a professional therapist from an in home therapy service or from a physical therapy center to make sure that your program challenges you enough to be effective without pushing you so far that you hurt yourself.